lekhshetty/CS677-Term-Project/README.md

-# Smoking-Drinking Classification - CS677 Data Science with Python, End of Term Project
+# CS677 Data Science with Python, End of Term Project
+## Smoker-Drinker Classification
 End of Term Project for MET CS 677 - Data Science with Python

 ## Dataset